Fleetwood Mac forced to postpone remainder of North American tour

 Last month, Stevie Nicks was inducted into the Rock And Roll Hall Of Fame as a solo artist after Fleetwood Mac were enshrined in 1998.

 She took to the stage to sing Stand Back with guitarist Waddy Wachtel and was then joined by Don Henley for Leather And Lace.
-Nicks also performed Stop Draggin’ My Heart Around with Harry Styles, before concluding with Edge of Seventeen
+Nicks also performed Stop Draggin’ My Heart Around with Harry Styles, before concluding with Edge of Seventeen.

-Scott has spent 35 years in newspapers, magazines and online as an editor, production editor, sub-editor, designer, writer and reviewer.
-Scott joined our news desk in the summer of 2014 before moving to the e-commerce team in 2020.
-Scott keeps Louder’s buyer’s guides up to date, writes about the best deals for music fans, keeps on top of the latest tech releases and reviews headphones, speakers, earplugs and more.
-Over the last 10 years, Scott has written more than 11,000 articles across Louder, Classic Rock, Metal Hammer and Prog.
-He's previously written for publications including IGN, the Sunday Mirror, Daily Record and The Herald newspapers, covering everything from daily news and weekly features, to tech reviews, video games, travel and whisky.
+Scott has spent 37 years in newspapers, magazines and online as an editor, production editor, sub-editor, designer, writer and reviewer.
+Scott joined our news desk in 2014 before moving into e-commerce in 2020.
+Scott maintains Louder’s buyer’s guides, highlights deals, and reviews headphones, speakers, earplugs and more.
+Over the last 12 years, Scott has written more than 11,500 articles across Louder, Classic Rock, Metal Hammer and Prog.
+He's previously written for publications including IGN, Sunday Mirror, Daily Record and The Herald, covering everything from news and features, to tech reviews, video games, travel and whisky.
 Scott's favourite bands are Fields Of The Nephilim, The Cure, New Model Army, All About Eve, The Mission, Cocteau Twins, Drab Majesty, Marillion and Rush.